swiftlang/swift-evolution/proposals/NNNN-opt-in-reflection-metadata.md

 However, turned out it was quite challenging to statically determine all usages of Reflection metadata even with hints.

 It was also considered to use an attribute `@reflectable` on nominal type declaration to express the requirement to have reflection metadata, however, a lot of logic had to be re-implemented outside of type-checker to ensure all guarantees are fulfilled.

+## Acknowledgments

+Thanks to [Joe Groff](https://github.com/jckarter) for various useful pieces of advice, general help along the journey, and for suggesting several useful features like Reflectable casts!